Chauke-Lyborn/Product-Sale-Management-System/README.md

 6. To **update product prices**:
    - Click **Update Price**
    - Enter barcode and percentage increase in input boxes
+7. To **delete product**:
+   - Click **Delete Product**
+   - Enter barcode of the product you want to delete in input boxes
-7. All actions interact with the database automatically.
+8. All actions interact with the database automatically.

 ---